rouxcaesar/Bradfield-CSI/prep/go-lang/xkcd/README.md

 ## Benchmarks

-Data collection from using a `for` loop to fetch each URL and write the response body to a file one at a time for 2422 comics,
+Data collection from using a `for` loop to fetch each URL and write the response body to a file one at a time for 2422 comics:

 ```
 $ time go run main.go